embaldridge/grant-proposals/Postdoc-proposal.md

 #Project description
 ##Intro
 <!--1) a brief and informative introduction or background section-->
 The scale over which an organism operates is central to understanding the processes that structure an assemblage or an ecological community.
-The influence of ecological process may change with scale.
+The influence of ecological processes changes with scale.

 <!--Put in figure-->

-This project will also demonstrate the utility and viability of fully remote, reproducible scientific collaboration using computational and ecoinformatics approaches, which provide a mechanism for chronically ill/disabled scientists to address central questions in ecology.
+This project will also demonstrate the utility and viability of fully remote, reproducible scientific collaboration using computational and ecoinformatics approaches.

 ##Research objectives, methods, and significance
 <!--2) a statement of research objectives, methods, and significance-->